aiarkitekten-no/Smartoversikt/README.md

 # ✓ it blocks non whitelisted commands

-# ✓ it rejects blacklisted patterns- **Database**: SQLite (development), kan byttes til MySQL- Laravel Breeze (Blade)If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
+# ✓ it rejects blacklisted patterns- **Database**: MariaDB 10.6+ (MySQL kompatibel)- Laravel Breeze (Blade)If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

 # ✓ it handles command timeout